 Sunset in Martinique © Antoine Hubert

-Featuring two beautiful peaks, Carbet and Mont Pelée, the active volcano that is the highest mountain on the island, at 4,586 feet (1,398 metres), rises above Martinique's legendary tropical rainforest.
-The unspoiled beauty of this area will inspire visions of the lush Caribbean landscape from centuries ago, romancing visitors into believing the Garden of Eden still exists.
+Featuring two beautiful peaks, Carbet and Mount Pelée, the active volcano that is the highest mountain on the island, at 4,586 feet (1,398 metres), rises above Martinique's legendary tropical rainforest.
+The unspoiled beauty of this area will inspire visions of paradise that echo the Caribbean before mass-market tourism began intractably changing the landscape of many beautiful islands.

-There is something for just about everybody on the beautiful island of Martinique, with plenty of water sports such as kitesurfing, yachting, diving, surfing and sailing as well as mountain biking, hiking and the adventure sport of 'canyoning', throwing yourself down waterfalls into pools below.
+There is something for just about everybody on the beautiful island of Martinique, with plenty of water sports such as kitesurfing, yachting, diving, surfing and sailing as well as mountain biking, hiking, and rock jumping.
 For the less adventurous, warm sunny days can be spent lazing on the sandy, white, palm-fringed beaches, many of which are truly lovely.
-Salines Beach at the southernmost tip of Martinique is like something straight out of a postcard.
+Salines Beach at the southernmost tip of Martinique is straight out of a postcard.

 Become our Martinique Travel Expert